Linaro/ansible-role-erp-run-test-suite/README.md

 Dependencies
 ------------

-If ansible-role-erp-get-build is run first, then erp_latest_build will be set.
+If ansible-role-erp-get-build is run first, then erp_build_number will be set.
 Otherwise, it must be set to the erp build number that is installed on the host.

 Example Playbook
 ----------------

-    - hosts: servers
+    - hosts: all
+      vars:
+        erp_build_number: 454 # ERP build installed on host
       roles:
         - role: Linaro.erp-run-test-suite